3D printed medication: Fused deposition modeling

 Fused deposition modeling technology was made available to the public domain in 2009, and is currently a commonly used approach to 3D drug printing.
 The process begins with a polymer filament that incorporates the drug.
 This filament is fed through a high-temperature nozzle by two rollers, controlled by computer software to print.
 Once one layer is complete, the printing platform initiates the next layer.
 This sequence continues until the entire printing process is finished.

 Melt extrusion deposition

-Mult extrusion deposition 3D printing leverages a combination of hot melt extrusion and fused deposition modeling technologies.
+Melt extrusion deposition 3D printing leverages a combination of hot melt extrusion and fused deposition modeling technologies.
 The process is initiated by introducing active pharmaceutical ingredients (API) and various excipients into separate feeding devices.
 These materials are then subjected to heat and intense shearing within the hot melt extrusion system, resulting in a uniform molten state.
 Subsequently, this molten material is delivered to the hot melt extrusion module.
 The printing stations coordinate their actions, allowing for the amalgamation of diverse molten materials, which are then deposited layer by layer onto the printing platform.
 Precise control of pressure and temperature results in the creation of 3D-printed preparations that closely replicate the desired structure.